"... nothing like spaghetti & tomato sauce to start a romance."-- Anonymous Italian cook.

 1 onion, finely diced** (thus the sharpened knife),

-2 bay leafs (preferably fresh, retrieve it before serving),
+2 bay leaves (preferably fresh, retrieve them before serving),

 1 teaspoon chopped fresh oregano,